 - i.
 Methods for depopulation and disposal should follow guidance in 9 CFR 56 (a) and (b).
 The flock will be depopulated humanely by a pre-identified depopulation team, including a safety officer, who will be on site during the operation.
-Guidelines for team health and safety are contained in Appendix 19.
-USDA reference for HPAI Outbreak 2014-2015: Safety, Health & Environmental Protection and Interim Recommendations on PPE for Selected Activities.
+Guidelines for team health and safety are contained inUSDA reference for HPAI Outbreak 2014-2015: Safety, Health & Environmental Protection and Interim Recommendations on PPE for Selected Activities.
 No activities for which indemnity and/or compensation will be claimed can occur prior to a compliance agreement from APHIS. - ii.
-Controlled marketing of INFLUENZA A H5 or H7 positive or exposed flocks may be considered as a method of depopulation.
+Depopulation method will be determined based on production type and resources.
+Foam depopulation will be the first option for consideration.
+Companies may utilize their own equipment and team for completion.
+VDACS can offer either a KIFCO foam unit or "North Carolina" style foam unit if resources are needed.
+VDACS units are to be operated by trained VDACS personnel.
+VSD+ will only be considered if resources are not available to depopulate in a timely manner or production type is not conducive to foam depopulation, and approved by USDA if company seeks reimbursement.
+A list of available resources is maintained by VDACS. - iii.
+Controlled marketing of INFLUENZA A H5 or H7 positive may be considered as a method of depopulation.
 It must be approved by the State Veterinarian in consultation with USDA APHIS.
 Follow guidelines set forth in 9 CFR 56.5 (c).
-If controlled marketing is authorized, refer to Appendix 9 for management protocol and Appendix 10 for management checklist. - iii.
+If controlled marketing is authorized, refer to Appendix 8 for management protocol and checklist. - iv.
 A disposal team, following strict biosecurity protocols, will compost the carcasses in-house if possible.
 If in-house methods are not feasible due to building or equipment access limitations, the carcasses will be composted on-site, but out of the house.
-See Appendix 13 for detailed on-site composting procedures.
-Additional USDA Guidance and Composting Temperature Monitoring Log Sheets can be found at FY2016 HPAI Response Mortality Composting Protocol for Influenza A Infected Flocks. - iv.
-Other methods of disposal that may be considered on a case by case basis - Rendering at VDACS-approved rendering facilities according to VDACS Transport of IAV Positive Flocks to Rendering Requirements (Appendix 11).
+See Appendix 11 for detailed on-site composting procedures.
+Additional USDA Guidance and Composting Temperature Monitoring Log Sheets can be found at FY2016 HPAI Response Mortality Composting Protocol for Influenza A Infected Flocks. - v.
+Other methods of disposal that may be considered on a case-by-case basis - 1.
+Rendering at VDACS-approved rendering facilities.
 All routine grower visits to these facilities must cease immediately. - 2.
-Incineration - 3.
-Disposal at a permitted solid waste landfill in accordance with VDACS Transport of IAV Positive Flocks to Landfill Requirements (Appendix 11) and the DEQ Requirements for Disposal of Infected Bird Carcasses in Sanitary Landfills (Appendix 12).
-All routine grower visits to these facilities must cease immediately. - 4.
-Burial on the premises if a suitable site is available in accordance with state requirements. - 5.
-Other approved methods - v.
+Incineration - Disposal at a permitted solid waste landfill in accordance with VDACS Transport of IAV Positive Flocks to Landfill Requirements (Appendix 9) and the DEQ Requirements for Disposal of Infected Bird Carcasses in Sanitary Landfills (Appendix 10.
+All routine grower visits to these facilities must cease immediately.

+- 4. Burial on the premises if a suitable site is available in accordance with state requirements. - 5.
+Other approved methods - vi.
 VDACS actively works with the Virginia Department of Transportation, environmental agencies, state police, local law enforcement, municipalities involved in disposal issues to discuss regulations and adequate resources.